-NUTRACEUTICALS AND FUNCTIONAL FOODS - The Growth
+NUTRACEUTICALS AND FUNCTIONAL FOODS - The Growth Space for Hemp

-Space for Hemp Many analyst reports over the past ten years have pointed out the growth opportunities which lie in the space between 'Food' and 'Pharmaceutical Medicine'.
+Many analyst reports over the past ten years have pointed out the growth opportunities which lie in the space between 'Food' and 'Pharmaceutical Medicine'.
 As pointed out in Chapter 3 it is in this space that the largest boom in the American and European hemp markets has occurred, focused on nutraceuticals and functional foods.
-The following diagram shows the continuum between food and medicine, which are categorised as the market:
+The following diagram shows the continuum between food and medicine, which are categorised as the 'natural health foods' market: